joeyRBH/ClinicalCanvasEHR/DEPLOYMENT_STATUS.md

 1. **Check Function Logs**: Vercel Dashboard → Functions → Click on failed function
 2. **Common Issues**:
    - ❌ "Cannot find module" → Fixed in commit 31a63f6
-   - ❌ "neon is not a function" → Fixed in commit 484f454
+   - ❌ "backblaze is not a function" → Fixed in commit 484f454
    - ❌ Missing files → Fixed in commit 7f94c73

 ### App Loads But Doesn't Work?